rashmiiyengar/ReactYoutube/README.md

 Debouncng is applied with 200 ms - between two key strokes if the gap is
 < 200ms - DECLINE API CALL
 > 200 ms - Make an API CALL

+#Cacheing for Search suggestions

+#n level nesting for comments